67 stable releases

 Overview

 datalogic-rs provides a robust implementation of JSONLogic rules with arena-based memory management for optimal performance.
-The library provides both a parser for JSON-based rules and a fluent builder API for constructing rules in a type-safe manner.
+The library features comprehensive operator support, optimizations for static rule components, and high test coverage.

 Features